sam-braun/currency-trading/README.md

 ## Overview

+Triangular arbitrage is a financial strategy that takes advantage of exchange rate discrepancies between three currencies to generate a risk-free profit.
 This project is an Arbitrage Opportunity Detector that analyzes exchange rates to identify potential arbitrage opportunities across different currencies.
 It includes a backend implemented in C++ using the C++ REST SDK (cpprest) for handling HTTP requests and a frontend built with React.

 ## Table of Contents